Laravel-Search is a search-engine using the models. Search easily, flexible add intelligent on your Laravel website or application.

 Publish the config first.

-- Define the models used in search engine
+- Define the models that need to be used in search engine

 - set default search conditions